 We have been in the tongkat ali trade for more than 25 years, and as a company, we have the intention to span several generations.
 With such a perspective, we don’t join marketing fads that come and go.

 Sumatra Pasak Bumi manufactures tongkat ali extracts at two ratios, 1:50 and 1:200.
 The two ratios refer to the number of kilograms of root in relation to one kilogram of extract.
-It’s something we can measure fairly easily with any scale.
+It’s something we can measure fairly easily with a normal 7 scale.

 In the past two years, many websites selling inferior or outright fake tongkat ali have suddenly come up with claims of standardization.
-2 percent, 4 percent, 8 percent, 20 percent.
+2 percent, 4 percent, 8 percent, 20 percent eurycomanone.

 The eurycomanone content of 1 kg of dried tongkat ali root lies in a natural range of in between 0.1 and 0.5 grams.
 The percentage in large roots is typically higher than in young or small roots.